What the client wants and what the client needs is not the same

 What the client wants

-As management consultants we are constantly exposed to clients asking for the execution of certain activities, deliveries or inputs, although what they really need are business results.
+As management consultants, we are constantly exposed to clients asking for the execution of certain activities, deliveries or inputs, although what they really need are business results.

 This video is an excellent illustration of what happens every day all over the world when clients and consultants mistake activities for objectives.

-“Red parallel and perpendicular lines drawn with transparent ink”, strategy processes, market assessments, focus groups, executive search, partner recruitment, sales training, business modeling, sales capacity in foreign markets and customer satisfaction surveys are examples of such activities.
+“Red parallel and perpendicular lines drawn with transparent ink”, strategy processes, market assessments, focus groups, executive search, partner recruitment, sales training, business modelling, sales capacity in foreign markets and customer satisfaction surveys are examples of such activities.
 While some of these activities are certainly genuine and perhaps relevant they are merely stepping-stones on the path to achieving measurable results.
 Other activities could deliver the same or even better results.

 What the client needs